memgraph/docs/docs/reference-guide/indexing.md

 ## Creating index

 Indexing can be applied to data with a specific label or a combination of label and property.
-They are not automatically created, instead a user needs to create them explicitly.
+They are not automatically created, a user needs to create them explicitly.
 Creation is done using a special `CREATE INDEX ON :Label(property)` language construct.

-When you create an index it is added to the registry of indexes.
+When you create an index, it is added to the registry of indexes.

 Memgraph supports two types of indexes: